 Dentures have been around for a long time now, and they’re still one of the most popular choices for patients who need to replace a full arch of teeth.
-In fact, dentures (also known as false teeth) have been used for centuries by dentists looking to replace their patients’ missing teeth.
-Throughout history, dentures been made from various materials, including wood, ivory, and bone.
+In fact, dentures (also called false teeth) have been around for centuries.
+People have always valued their smiles.
+Throughout history, dentures were made from various materials, including wood, ivory, and bone.
 What many patients don’t know is that dentures create a nonsurgical facelift.
 This can be a good thing if they’re done right, or it can make your face look older if you don’t find the right dentist.

-No doubt, the idea of dentures carved out of animal bone is very off-putting, but luckily getting dentures isn’t as nasty an affair as it used to be.
-With the help of modern dentistry, your dentures can be made to fit perfectly.
-Adjustments can also be made to accompany any changes in your jaw as you age.
+No doubt, the idea of dentures carved out of animal bone is very off-putting.
+Luckily, getting dentures isn’t as nasty an affair as it used to be.
+With the help of modern dentistry, your dentures can fit perfectly.
+Adjustments can also respond to any changes in your jaw as you age.

-But despite all the advancements, regular removable dentures still aren’t an ideal tooth replacement option.
-The device only rests on the gums, meaning it doesn’t replace any of your missing tooth structure below the gum line.
+Despite the advancements, removable dentures still aren’t an ideal tooth replacement option.
+The device only rests on the gums, meaning it doesn’t replace any of your missing tooth structure below the gumline.

 As mentioned, dentures can be far from an ideal tooth replacement option.
-Whenever possible, dentists often prefer to replace missing teeth using more permanent options, like all-on-4 dental implants or implant-supported bridges.
+Whenever possible, dentists prefer replacing missing teeth with more permanent options.
+These include All-on-4 dental implants or implant-supported bridges.

-But because a full arch of implanted teeth isn’t a financially viable option for many patients, a surprisingly large amount of Americans opt for regular removable dentures rather than dental implants.
-Not only does wearing dentures affect these patients’ lives – seeing as they tend to shift in the mouth and even fall out on occasion – but also their appearance.
+But because a full arch of implants isn’t financially viable, a large number of Americans opt for removable dentures.
+But removable dentures have some major downsides, seeing as they tend to shift in the mouth and even fall out on occasion.
+This isn’t always fun to live with.

 Unfortunately dentists have to extract teeth to fit dentures.
-Once a tooth is extracted, the bone in that area of the jaw immediately starts to recede.
+After a tooth extraction, the bone in the area begins to recede.

 This deterioration of bone tissue will take its toll on your appearance.
-Your teeth play a big role in supporting your facial structure, making it look fuller and more youthful, so the difference in your face could already be visible immediately after extraction.
+Your teeth play a big role in supporting your facial structure, making it look fuller and more youthful.
+So the difference in your appearance could already be visible immediately after extraction.